HKUST-OCTAD-LAB/AirTrafficSim/README.md

 ## Installation

+> [!NOTE]
+> Conda will not longer be required in the future

-Linux or [WSL on window](https://learn.microsoft.com/en-us/windows/wsl/) is recommended for AirTrafficSim.
+Linux or [WSL](https://learn.microsoft.com/en-us/windows/wsl/) is recommended for AirTrafficSim.
 The latest stable release of AirTrafficSim can be installed from conda-forge.
 All dependencies will be installed automatically with the web client pre-built and ready for use directly after installation.

 It is recommended to install AirTrafficSim in a new conda environment: